On this site:

 Chassis seen from behind.

-Overview from above, top of the bandswitch case removed to allow a peek inside.
+Overview from above, top of the bandswitch compartment removed to allow a peek inside.

-Overview from above, top of the bandswitch case removed to allow a peek inside.
+Overview from above, top of the bandswitch compartment removed to allow a peek inside.

 This generator is neatly built.
 The range switch is a carrousel that plugs the right set of inductors for the selected range into the oscillator circuit.
-This reduces stray self-inductances and capacities and results in a stable oscillator signal.
-The tuning capacitor is driven by a string.
-The coils and tuning capacitor are placed in shielded compartments.
+This reduces stray self-inductances and capacities compared to a rotary switch with its wiring and results in a stable oscillator.
+The tuning capacitor is driven by a tuning cord.
+The carrousel and tuning capacitor are placed in shielded compartments.

 This generator does not have a regulated power supply.
 Nevertheless, Philips claims it should have a stability of better than 0,1 % after warming up.